 style; and Monique Berry returning to close out the year.

-people for the combined nights.
-The conclusion of the year saw singer, songwriter, actor Jeff Daniels
+for the combined nights.
+The conclusion of the year saw singer, songwriter, actor Jeff Daniels added to the

-added to the lineup and he brought in the biggest crowd yet.
-With over 2200 people in attendance it was
+lineup and he brought in the biggest crowd yet.
+With over 2200 people in attendance it was the biggest show

 The 2011 series added a fourth sponsor in Central Michigan University.
 Kicking off on June 9th, The

 Ragbirds, brought their folk-rock sound to Mid Michigan.
 On July 28th, Toad the Wet Sprocket stopped by

 with a pair of Billboard #1 songs.
 Jeff Daniels returned with a special guest (our good friend Brian Vander